Quality label products continue to increase in Europe and Italy

 "PDOs and PGIs are not just about labelling but embody the commitment of producers to safeguarding biodiversity and enhancing regional typicality," says Luca Mari, Project Manager at CSO Italy.
 "These designations not only protect the consumer by guaranteeing the authenticity of the product, but also act as a driver for the sustainable economic development of local communities."

-This is the context for the communication and information project Fresh Up Your Life – Top-Quality European Fruit & Veg, the campaign that aims to convey the messages of quality, tradition, and food safety.
+This is the context for the communication and information project European Art of Taste: Fruit&Veg Masterpieces, the campaign that aims to convey the messages of quality, tradition, and food safety.
 The aim of the campaign is precisely to make consumers in different countries discover the peculiarities of European and Italian fruit and vegetable products.
-The project is financed by the European Union and CSO Italy, together with the partner companies Apofruit, Cico-Mazzoni, Conserve Italia, Lagnasco Group, Oranfrizer, Origine Group e Salvi-Unacoa.
+The project is financed by the European Union and CSO Italy, together with the partner companies RK Growers, Mazzoni Group, Apofruit, Origine Group and Oranfrizer.

 The European Commission, together with the national control bodies, continues to support and promote the adoption of new PDOs and PGIs, thus helping to consolidate Europe's reputation in the world as the guardians of food and wine traditions.